All-on-4 Dental Implants Explained: How the Full Arch Procedure Works

 Risks and Things to Consider

-All-on-4 is fantastic, but it’s not a “set it and forget it” solution.
-Occasional repairs or adjustments to the prosthesis may be needed over years.
+The All-on-4 system is great, however it's not an "set it and forget it" solution.
+Sometimes, adjustments or repairs to the prosthesis might require a few years.

 Aftercare and Longevity